What is Vendor Management?

 What is the difference between vendor management and procurement?

-How many vendors should an organization have?
+How many vendors should an organisation have?

-How do we handle Shadow IT vendors?
+How do we handle shadow IT and shadow SaaS vendors?

 How often should we review vendor contracts?